el-kaid/kaid/MOBILE_SETUP_GUIDE.md

-# 📱 KAID Mobile App Setup Guide
+# 📱 EL KAID Mobile App Setup Guide

 ## 🎉 **Mobile App Successfully Created!**

-Your KAID mobile application has been successfully created in the `/mobile-app` directory.
+Your EL KAID mobile application has been successfully created in the `/mobile-app` directory.
 This is a complete React Native app built with Expo that mirrors your web application's functionality.

 ## 📁 **Project Structure**

 ```
-kaid/
+el-kaid/
 ├── frontend/          # Your existing web app (untouched)
 ├── backend/           # Your existing backend (untouched)
 └── mobile-app/        # 🆕 NEW: Mobile application